Research has shown that some things can increase your chance of getting breast cancer. These are called 'risk factors'.

 If you had radiation to the chest to treat another cancer (not breast cancer), such as Hodgkin's disease or non-Hodgkin's lymphoma, you may have an increased risk of breast cancer.

 Women who haven’t had a full-term pregnancy or who have their first child after age 30 have a higher risk of breast cancer compared with women who gave birth before age 30.

 Women who started menstruating (having periods) younger than age 12 have a higher risk of breast cancer later in life.
 The same is true for women who go through menopause when they're older than 55.

 Using the oral contraceptive pill

 A number of studies suggest a woman’s breast cancer risk is increased while she is taking the oral contraceptive pill and for up to 10 years after stopping it.
 For most young women in their 20s and 30s the increase in risk is small, but for older women and those with other strong risk factors (such as a faulty gene) the risk may be greater.

 Using HRT (Hormone Replacement Therapy)

-Studies have shown that current or recent past users of HRT have a higher risk of being diagnosed with breast cancer.
+Studies have shown that women who use combined HRT (oestrogen and progesterone together) for five years or more have a higher risk of breast cancer.
 However, these studies also showed that this risk reduces over time once you stop.